Vluthor/Vluthor/README.md

 # 👋 I’m Valiant.
 I build detections that expose real threats

-I don’t just review alerts.
-I engineer the logic behind them

-I work across Elastic, Sentinel, Zeek, Suricata, PowerShell, Active Directory, and Wireshark to catch what attackers try to hide — from lateral movement to credential theft and persistence techniques

 My labs and projects reflect how threats operate in real environments and how defenders should shut them down fast

 ---